csirikak/Dinsow-Motor-Control/README.md

 Instructions for flashing the mainboard can be found here: https://github.com/NiklasFauth/hoverboard-firmware-hack/blob/master/README.md

+You must use flash hover.bin, or compile the code in the hoverboard-firmware-hack directory in this repository if yo

 # Instructions for control:
 ```
 All speeds fall within 1000, -1000.